lpellegro/call_queue_demo/README.md

 INSTRUCTIONS

-These scripts create call queues in Webex Calling and assign agents to the queues based on provisioning details included in a .xlsx spreadsheet.
+These script create call queues in Webex Calling and assign agents to the queues based on provisioning details included in a .xlsx spreadsheet.
 A spreadsheet sample is attached.
 In order to run the script, you have to customize the "credentials" file.
 Just open the file and follow the descriptions.

 If the agent doesn't have an extension assigned the script takes the last 4 digits from the telephoneNumber attribute synchronized via Directory Connector.